These are our recommendations for encrypted real-time communication.

 Please note we are not affiliated with any of the projects we recommend.
 In addition to our standard criteria, we have developed a clear set of requirements to allow us to provide objective recommendations.
 We suggest you familiarize yourself with this list before choosing to use a project, and conduct your own research to ensure it's the right choice for you.

 We are working on establishing defined criteria for every section of our site, and this may be subject to change.
 If you have any questions about our criteria, please ask on our forum and don't assume we didn't consider something when making our recommendations if it is not listed here.
 There are many factors considered and discussed when we recommend a project, and documenting every single one is a work-in-progress.

-- Must use E2EE for private messages by default.
+- Uses E2EE for private messages by default.

 Our best-case criteria represents what we would like to see from the perfect project in this category.
 Our recommendations may not include any or all of this functionality, but those which do may rank higher than others on this page.

-- Should use E2EE for all messages by default.
+- Uses E2EE for all messages by default.

-- Should support Linux, macOS, Windows, Android, and iOS.
+- Supports Linux, macOS, Windows, Android, and iOS.

 Future Secrecy (or Post-Compromise Security) is a feature where an attacker is prevented from decrypting future messages after compromising a private key, unless they compromise more session keys in the future as well.
 This effectively forces the attacker to intercept all communication between parties, since they lose access as soon as a key exchange occurs that is not intercepted. ↩↩

 Copy this text to easily share Privacy Guides with your friends and family on any social network!